rajatasusual/llamabox/PRIVACY_POLICY.md

 ## Introduction

-Welcome to the WSL Assistant project.
-This privacy policy outlines how we handle your data when you use our software, including the WSL Assistant application, [browser extension](https://github.com/rajatasusual/llamabox_extension), and associated services.
+Welcome to the Llamabox project.
+This privacy policy outlines how we handle your data when you use our software, including the Llamabox application, [browser extension](https://github.com/rajatasusual/llamabox_extension), and associated services.

 ## Data Collection

 ### Local Data Storage

-All data captured by the WSL Assistant, including snippets and full-page content, is stored locally on your machine.
+All data captured by the Llamabox, including snippets and full-page content, is stored locally on your machine.
 This includes:
 - **Snippets:** Text selected and saved from webpages.
 - **Full Page Content:** Main content extracted from articles using Mozilla's Readability.